Projected Robust PCA with Application to Smooth Image Recovery: The Lenna image analysis

 The penalty levels are still fixed at $\lam_1=\sqrt{2N}\sigma$ and $\lam_1=\sqrt{2}\sigma$ for all three sets of $(\bP,\bQ)$.
 As the true low-rank component $\bP\bX_0\bQ^\T$ and sparse component $\bY_0$ are not available in the real image analysis, we only measure the RMSE of $\bTheta$ and the computation time.
 We generate 100 independent noise terms $\bE$ and report the mean running time and RMSE in Figure \ref{lenna_sigma}.
 In addition, we plot the recovered Lenna image with different noise level in one implementation in Figure \ref{lenna_blur}.

-From Figure \ref{lenna_sigma} and Figure \ref{lenna_blur}, it is clear that the two PRPCA approaches outperform the robust PCA significantly in terms of both image recovery accuracy and computation time across the whole range of $\sigma$.
+From Figure \ref{lenna_sigma} and Figure \ref{lenna_blur}, it is clear that the three PRPCA approaches outperform the RPCA significantly in terms of both image recovery accuracy and computation time across the whole range of $\sigma$.
 Recall that the Lenna image is of dimension $512\times 512$.
 Under such dimension, the computational benefits of PRPCA is even more significant.
-The PRPCA1 is on average 10 times faster than robust PCA, while PRPCA2 is at least 30 times faster than robust PCA.
-In extreme case, when the noise level is low, e.g., $\sigma=0.05$, the average running time of PRPCA2 is 3.6 seconds.
-While robust PCA requires 311.7 second, more than 86 times of that of PRPCA2.
+The PRPCA with single or LR interpolation is on average 10 times faster than RPCA, while PRPCA with double interpolation is at least 30 times faster than RPCA.
+In extreme case, when the noise level is low, e.g., $\sigma=0.05$, the average running time of PRPCA with double interpolation is 3.6 seconds.
+While RPCA requires 311.7 second, more than 86 times of that of PRPCA.

-In terms of recovery accuracy, we see that the PRPCA2 even outperforms PRPCA1 except for the case with the lowest noise level, under which PRPCA1 is slightly better than PRPCA2.
+In terms of recovery accuracy, we see that the PRPCA with double interpolation even outperforms PRPCA with single or LR interpolation across the whole range of $\sigma$.
 In the simulation study, we conclude that when the target matrix is of large dimension and the sparsity of $\bY_0$, $\rho_s$, is high, the PRPCA with double or even more interpolation matrices would work well in terms of mean matrix $\bTheta$ recovery.
 The Lenna image can be viewed as such kind, with resolution $512\times 512$ and although unknown, but potentially large $\rho_s$.
-Thus it is not supervised to see the outstanding performance of PRPCA2 for the Lenna image analysis.
+Thus it is not supervised to see the outstanding performance of double interpolated PRPCA for the Lenna image analysis.

+On the other hand, we note that for both the Lenna image analysis and simulation studies, the single interpolated PRPCA demonstrates clear advantages not only compared to the classical RPCA, but also compared to the more adaptive PRPCA with LR interpolation.
+In other words, although the single interpolation matrix is not data-dependent, a simple equal-weights average smoothing mechanism would benefits for many image problems tremendously.

-After all, the Lenna image analysis further validates the advantage of PRPCA over robust PCA for smooth image recovery.
+After all, the Lenna image analysis further validates the advantage of PRPCA over RPCA for smooth image recovery.
 Especially when image is of high resolution and complicated (large latent $\rho_s$), it is more beneficial to impose the smoothness structure and allow the neighborhood pixels to learn from each other.
 Such benefits could be significant not only for computation, but also for recovery accuracy.